 Touches that mattered at Frantzén

-This was not about eating out… this was about living a five-hour experience of the senses.
-Like with Central Restaurant in Lima, I won’t forget that evening, ever.
+In the same way that I will never forget my lunch at Central Restaurant in Lima, I will never forget my evening at Restaurant Frantzén.
 I want to be back… just like in the lyrics of ACDC’s Back in Black.